monome/docs/norns/study-4.md

 _NOTE_: if you have a grid plugged in and this didn't work, check **SYSTEM > DEVICES > GRID** and make sure your grid is attached to port 1. (more on this later.)

-push a key and you'll see `grid input` printed. let's make it more informative:
+Let's see what happens when you push a key:

 ```lua
 g.key = function(x,y,z) print(x,y,z) end